Fluid Power Journal

 Effective Networking in a Virtual World

-With the shift to the new virtual world, you have probably found it more difficult to build and sustain professional relationships.
-Yet the virtual technologies we are all using have actually expanded our opportunities to network and build connections.
-We are no longer limited to connecting with those in our local community, as we now have expanded opportunities to connect with people from around the world.
+With the shift to our new virtual world, you have probably found it more difficult to build and sustain professional relationships.
+Yet, the virtual technologies we are all using have actually expanded our opportunities to network and build connections.
+We are no longer limited to connecting with those in our local community as we now have expanded opportunities to connect with people from around the world.
 It is possible to build relationships by using virtual experiences.
 The challenge is, how do you do it?

 Some social media efforts seem to be a complete waste of time.
 But social media now provides new opportunities to make connections with others.
 The key is how you use social media to build and sustain your relationships with others in your network.

-Finding people to connect with by searching social media sites using keywords and company names is one way to identify new connections.
-An even better way is to take advantage of the virtual meetings and events in which you already participate and connect with others participating in them.
+Finding people to connect with by searching the social media sites using keywords and company names is one way to identify new connections.
+An even better way is to take advantage of the various virtual meetings and events that you are already participating in and connect with those who are also participating in them.

 On your other monitor or device, go to LinkedIn and see if you can find this person while you can still see their face in the meeting.
 You might be surprised at how difficult that can be, especially if they have a common name or have changed their appearance.
 By doing it while you’re still participating in the virtual meeting, you can double check that you have the right person before you send them a LinkedIn invitation.